CamoCatX/camocatx.github.io/blog/_posts/2022-05-09-expert-lab-web-shell-upload-via-race-condition.md

 Connection: close
 ```

-then I hit upload to send the file, and after about one minute I could get some 200 responses in turbo intruder containing password for carlos! :)
+then I hit upload on the web page in the browser to send the file, and after about one minute I could get some 200 responses in turbo intruder containing password for carlos! :)

 <br>
 #### Solution 2:  Web Security Academy's Solution